IntentArchitect/Docs/articles/module-building/templates-general/tutorial-create-a-template/03-install-and-run-the-module/install-and-run-the-module.md

 1. Minimize the Execution window.
 2. Navigate to the `Visual Studio` Designer.
-3. Drag the `MyModules.Entities.EntityBase` Template Output into the `TestApp.Domain` project.
+3. Drag the `MyModules.Entities.EntityBase` Template Output into the `TestProject` project.

     [!Video-Loop videos/visual-studio-assign-template-output.mp4]
 4. Click on Save.

-We've now told Intent Architect that when generating the `EntityBase` template, the output should be placed in the `TestApp.Domain` project.
+We've now told Intent Architect that when generating the `EntityBase` template, the output should be placed in the `TestProject` project.

 ## Run the Module

-We've created a project structure, installed our Module, and set the Output Target to our `TestApp.Domain` project.
+We've created a project structure, installed our Module, and set the Output Target to our `TestProject` project.
 We are now ready to run our Module.

 1. Notice that the Software Factory automatically executed itself when you saved the `Visual Studio` Designer and when clicking on it you should see the following staged changes: